10 min read

 Most modern compromises occur after successful authentication.
 Stolen tokens and delegated permissions allow attackers to bypass MFA without triggering failures.

 In many cases, MFA bypass does not generate failed sign-in alerts.
 Access often appears successful because attackers are using valid session or OAuth tokens issued after legitimate authentication.
-Detection relies on unusual sign-in context, session reuse, or post-authentication activity that does not match the user's normal behavior.
+Detection relies on unusual sign-in context, session reuse, or post-authentication activity that does not match normal behavior.

-Phishing-resistant MFA combined with token protection addresses the most common MFA-bypass techniques in use today.
+Phishing-resistant MFA combined with token protection addresses the most common MFA bypass techniques in use today.

 Security failures in Microsoft 365 are rarely caused by a single missing control.
 More often, they come from assumptions about where authentication ends and how trust is maintained afterward.